samujjwaal/Design-Pattern-Code-Generator/README.md

 * Chain of responsibility delegates commands to a chain of processing objects.
 * Mediator allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
 * Visitor separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+* Template method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.

 Graduate students must implement the same design patterns as the undergraduate students in addition to the following design patterns: